 Writing on Wattpad versus publishing “real” books

-Our Writer in Residence Taran Matharu talks about what it's like to go from internet sensation to bestselling author – and how they're both great but different ways to get your story out there.
+The ridiculously imaginative Taran Matharu, author of the fantastical Summoner series, became our sixteenth Writer in Residence back in 2017.
+In this blog Taran talks about what it's like to go from internet sensation to bestselling author – and how they're both great but different ways to get your story out there.

 I began writing on Wattpad, an app, website and social network sometimes described as ‘the YouTube of books’, in November of 2013, at the age of 22.
 Updating my profile with a chapter each day, my young adult novel, The Novice, went viral, reaching over 3 million reads in less than six months.